romkacaddy/text-plus-poc/README.md

 ```

 # prefs.json
-username_seed is the seed for usernames, AKA usernames will look like these.....
+"username_seed" is the seed for usernames.

-password is the same for all accounts
+"password" is the same for all accounts

-proxy contains all proxy information for requests
+"proxy" contains all proxy information for requests, support socks4/5, and HTTP

-method can be either "phone" or "email".
+"method" can be either "phone" or "email".
 Phone numbers must have the following match: \+[0-9][0-9]{10}